Table of Contents[Hide][Show]

-Because the seeds are so small, amaranth makes a delicious, creamy porridge very similar in consistency to buckwheat or teff porridge.
+Because the seeds are so small, amaranth makes a delicious, creamy porridge very similar in consistency to soaked millet, buckwheat, or teff porridge.
 The taste is similar to teff as well – a mild nuttiness that is very pleasant.

-Then, a thorough cooking on the stove renders it fully digestible.
+Then, thorough cooking on the stove renders it fully digestible.
 Most notably, the excellent protein profile will be more fully metabolized when careful preparation methods are followed.
-Dress it up in a bowl with your favorite healthy fat, whole sweetener or fruit and other toppings.
+Dress it up in a bowl with your favorite healthy fat, whole sweetener or fruit, and other toppings.

 Here’s how I make and enjoy it in my home.

 Classical recipe for amaranth porridge best enjoyed for breakfast hot in a bowl with your choice of healthy fat, whole sweetener and nuts or fruit topping.

 - 1 cup whole grain amaranth preferably organic

 - 3 cups filtered water

 - 1/2 tsp sea salt

 Place amaranth seeds in a small pot and mix in half (1.5 cups) the filtered water and 1/2 tsp sea salt.
 Cover and leave on the counter for a minimum of 5 hours or overnight.

 Drain off the soaking water and rinse the seeds well.